-Traxys' operations in respect of sourcing of Relevant Material from the region underwent an audit by iTSCi's appointed auditor in 2023 (and previously also in 2014), to assess implementation of the OECD Guidance and evaluate adherence to iTSCi's traceability and due diligence procedures.
+Traxys' operations in respect of sourcing of Relevant Material from the region underwent an audit by iTSCi's appointed independent auditor in 2023 (and previously also in 2014), to assess implementation of the OECD Guidance and evaluate adherence to iTSCi's traceability and due diligence procedures, which was satisfactorily concluded.
 Full access was granted by Traxys to company sites, documents, management and other relevant personnel.